Help for Seniors and the Elderly

 - NeedyMeds.org is a nonprofit organization that helps seniors obtain free prescription drug discounts including for up to 80 percent off the cost of medications.

 For seniors, some tasks required for day to day life get harder to do simply because you may no longer have the skills or resources to support your needs.
 There’s help available for many life requirements.
 Also, your local service providers are an excellent resource.
 Turn to local public transportation, local businesses, and service providers for help.
-Many offer senior discounts
+Many offer senior discounts or payment plans.

 - Eldercare Locator provides support to help seniors to find the transportation needs they have (as well as other resources).
 It is a public service tool provided by the US Administration on Aging.